andreitoma8/learn-yul/README.md

 ## How Solidity uses memory:

--   Solidity allocates slots [0x00-0x20], [0x20-0x40] for "scratch space" (first 32x2 bytes)
+-   Solidity allocates slots [0x00-0x20], [0x20-0x40] for `scratch space` (first 2x32 bytes)
--   Solidity reserves slot [0x40-0x60] as the "free memory pointer" (the location of the next free memory slot)
+-   Solidity reserves slot [0x40-0x60] as the `free memory pointer` (the location of the next free memory slot)
--   Solidity keeps slot [0x60-0x80] empty (next 32 bytes)
+-   Solidity keeps slot [0x60-0x80] empty which is the `zero slot`.
+It is used as initial value for dynamic memory arrays and should never be written to.
 -   The action begins at slot [0x80-...]

 ### To get the next free memory slot in Solidity, so you can use it knowing that it is empty, use the following code: